swisnl/filament-geometry/README.md

 ### Geometry Field

-The **Geometry** field displays a leaflet map, with a set of configuration options.
+The **Geometry** field displays a Leaflet map, with a set of configuration options.

 ![Map Field](art/screenshot.png)